Particular/docs.particular.net/nservicebus/messaging/headers.md

 ### NServiceBus.IsDeferredMessage

-A marker header to indicate that this message resulted from a Defer.
+A header to indicate that this message resulted from a Defer.

 ## Saga-related headers